cody-joe-gilbert/SU19SparkClass/app_code/website/README.md

 ```

 ## Special Note On Path Config
-When running on a different environment, please change the path in `src/driverCode.py` line 50 ~ 55
+When running in a different environment, please change the path in `src/driverCode.py` line 50 ~ 55

 ## Execution